joshsurber/joshsurber/resume/tech.md

 November 2020 -- January 2023

 I led a team ranging from 12 -- 30 with a focus on customer experience and cleanliness.
+By being customer service oriented, I built relationships with peers, employees, customers, and vendors.

 ### GENERAL MANAGER, _Whataburger_

 February 2012 -- February 2020

 I led a team of 45 -- 65 focusing on coaching and development.
+I consistently met goals of sales, labor, food cost, and cleanliness standards by training and delegating effectively.